arkay17/katacoda-scenarios/bdd-behave/updated.md

-## Implement the steps in the feature file
+## Update the steps as per the outline

 Copy or type this code into `weekend.py`: